 Producers will register up until the day of the event.
 The list changes every year.

-Why do I have a half-hour timeblock?
+Why do I have to sign up for a half-hour timeblock?

 We used to give out an exact time (like 10:52), but few people ever went on in their exact time slot because of the logistics of 300 performers!
 The half-hour block sets a clearer expectation of when you will be auditioning.
 It's important to arrive 45 minutes early as we request, since we need time to collate headshots, and we may be running ahead of schedule.